All Collections

 • Click the equals button to choose if the rule will apply to answers that equal or are contained in the value you select.

-• In Values, select or enter the answer that relates to this rule.
+• In Values, select or enter the answer that meets the rule requirement.

 Using multiple conditions